Cammi (character): Avengers Arena

-After being injured by Apex, Nico sacrifices herself by staying behind to get the other survivors to safety.
-The remaining teenage heroes catch up to Reptil and Hazmat and are invited to have shark steaks with them.
-Cullen Bloodstone confronts Reptil about their ignorance to the ongoing war, which Cammi agrees with before leaving to find Nico or avenge her.
-Everyone agrees to go back out into Murderworld.
-After Nara's death, Nico finally snaps and tries to kill everyone.
-When Chase refuses to let Cammi stop Nico, she breaks his arm and leg, taking the Darkhawk amulet to stop Nico from killing everyone.
-Cammi returns the amulet to Chase when Apex unleashes bugs, a sentient typhoon, and weaponized sand to attack the remaining teens on Murderworld.
-Soon after, Death Locket stops the fight by killing Apex, and everyone is able to escape Murderworld and disperse.
+Cammi is one of sixteen teenagers kidnapped by Arcade, who forces them to fight to the death in Murderworld.
+After Nara is killed, Nico Minoru snaps and tries to kill everyone.
+When Chase Stein refuses to let Cammi stop Nico, she breaks his arm and leg, then takes the Darkhawk amulet to stop Nico.
+Cammi returns the amulet to Chase when Apex attacks the remaining teens.
+Death Locket stops the fight by killing Apex, allowing the survivors to escape Murderworld.